Claude Design Launch: What It Means for AI Design Tools

 Anthropic launched Claude Design on Friday and Figma's stock fell 7%.
 Here's what the new AI design tools mean for Figma, Adobe, and creative work

-Anthropic launched Claude Design on Friday.
-Figma's stock closed down about 7%, and Adobe took a smaller hit.
-Two design incumbents moving on an Anthropic announcement tells you more about where AI design tools are headed than any press release this quarter.
+Last Friday, Anthropic launched Claude Design and the markets noticed.
+Figma's stock closed down about 7%, Adobe took a smaller hit, and the topic of AI design moved to the center of the conversation.
+When incumbents move on a single announcement, it says more about where these tools are heading than any press release this quarter..

-At SlideFactory we've been shipping client work on the AI stack — Claude, Claude Code, generative image and video models — for over a year.
-A quick read on what Claude Design changes, what it doesn't, and where this is going.
+At SLIDEFACTORY, we’ve been shipping client work on this stack for over a year, using Claude, Claude Code, and generative image and video models.
+Here’s a quick read on what Claude Design changes, what it doesn’t, and where this is going.

 Claude Design takes text prompts (plus optional image, document, or website uploads) and produces website designs, UI prototypes, slide decks, and marketing collateral.
 It runs on Claude Opus 4.7 and launched in partnership with Canva, with export paths in both directions.